SyncfusionExamples/EJ2-Document-Editor-Web-Services/ASP.NET Core/README.md

 * For handling personal dictionary, place empty .dic file (ex. customDict.dic file) in the App_Data folder.

-* Refer the added files in the spell checker service call as well where we will pass the file information
+* Refer the added files in the spell checker service call as well where we will pass the file information.
  ![](codeFile.png)

 ### How it works